 who are adversely affected by either their own or somebody else’s gambling behaviour.

 BET WITH YOUR HEAD NOT OVER IT

 All our casinos have trained customer liaison representatives who can provide information or referrals to assist our guests who may be experiencing gambling related problems.
 If you need help, ask for a supervisor or manager at any time.

-To find out more about responsible gambling, self-exclusion or where to get help; contact the Responsible Gambling Department or the Gaming Manager on duty at:
+To find out more about safer gambling, self-exclusion or where to get help; contact the Safer Gambling Department or the Gaming Manager on duty at:

 The Star Sydney: (02) 9777 9000